ariessa/Melofy-API/README.md

 # Melofy API

-An RESTful API in Python for generating melody from supplied audio file link.
+An API in Python for generating melody from supplied audio file link.

 </br>